liangzheng816/OfficeDocs-SharePoint/migration/mm-with-cba.md

 }
 ```

 Install an agent by following [the instructions](/sharepointmigration/mm-setup-clients).
-In the agent setup Welcome page, select the "Certificate Authentication" option and load the certificate auth config file, which is prepared in the preious step.
+In the agent setup Welcome page, select the "Certificate Authentication" option and load the certificate auth config file, which is prepared in the previous step.
 Then complete the rest installation steps.

 - If the file contains incorrect attribute values, the agent displays an error message to explain the reason and disables the next button.
 - If 'MigApp' doesn't have sufficient permissions, the agent displays an error message reminding you to grant necessary permissions to the app.